redhat-openstack/openstack-puppet-modules/README.md

 Does not manage master/replica load balancing.

 Clients will need additional configuration if a VIP is to be used.

-Only one IPA master server can be defined per Puppet master.

-Only one IPA domain/realm can be defined per Puppet master.

 Client configuration does not work with Ubuntu 8.04